facebook-csharp-sdk/http-helper/README.md

 }
 ```

-You can cancel the asynhrouns requests for EPM using `httpHelper.CancelAsync()` method.
+You can cancel the asynchronous requests for EPM using `httpHelper.CancelAsync()` method.